Causal Inference and Data Fusion in Econometrics: Introduction

 In practical applications, however, simulating interventions to such a degree of granularity would either require knowledge about the precise form of the system's underlying causal mechanisms or the possibility to physically manipulate $X$ in a controlled experiment.
-Both are luxuries that policy forecasters very rarely have available.
-In many economic settings, experiments can be difficult to implement.
-Likewise, exactly knowing the structural mechanisms that truly govern the data generating process is hard in the social sciences, where often only qualitative knowledge about causal relationships is available.\footnote{Quoting prominent physicist Murray Gell-Mann: \emph{``Imagine how hard physics would be if electrons could think.''} \citep[cited in][]{Page1999}.} This means that the counterfactual distribution $P(y|do(x))$ will, in general, not be immediately estimable.
+Both are luxuries that policy forecasters often do not have available.
+In many economic settings, experiments can be difficult to implement, due to cost, technical, or ethical considerations.
+Likewise, exactly knowing the structural mechanisms that truly govern the data generating process is hard in the social sciences, where often only qualitative knowledge about causal relationships is available.\footnote{Quoting prominent physicist Murray Gell-Mann: \emph{``Imagine how hard physics would be if electrons could think.''} (cited in \citealp{Page1999}).} This means that the counterfactual distribution $Q = P(y|do(x))$ will, in general, not be immediately estimable.
 In practice, instead, $Q$ will first need to be transformed into a standard probability object that only comprises ex-post observable quantities before estimation can proceed.
-The symbolic language that warrants such kinds of syntactic transformations is called \emph{do-calculus} \citep{Pearl1995}.
+The symbolic machinery that warrants such kinds of syntactic transformations is called \emph{do-calculus} (\citealp{Pearl1995}).

-Do-calculus is a causal inference engine that takes three inputs: \begin{enumerate} \item A causal quantity $Q$, which is the query the researchers want to answer; \item A model $G$ that encodes the qualitative understanding about the structural dependencies between the economic variables under study; \item A collection of datasets $P(v|\cdot)$ that are available to the analyst, including observational, experimental, from selection-biased samples, from different populations, and so on. \end{enumerate} Based on these inputs, do-calculus constitutes three inference rules for transforming probabilistic sentences involving do-expressions into equivalent expressions.
-The inferential goal is then to re-express the causal quantity (1 above) through the repeated application of the rules of the calculus, licensed by the assumptions in $G$ (2 above), into expressions that are estimable by the observable probability distributions $P(v|\cdot)$ (3 above).
+Do-calculus can be seen as a causal inference engine that takes three inputs: \begin{list} {\arabic{bean}.}{\usecounter{bean}} \item A causal quantity $Q$, which is the query the researcher wants to answer; \item A model $G$ that encodes the qualitative understanding about the structural dependencies between the economic variables under study; and \item A collection of datasets $P(v|\cdot)$ that are available to the analyst, including observational, experimental, selection-biased samples, from different populations, and so on. \end{list} Building on these inputs, do-calculus consists of three inference rules for transforming probabilistic sentences involving do-expressions into equivalent expressions.
+The inferential goal is then to re-express the causal quantity $Q$ (1.\ above) through the repeated application of the rules of the calculus, licensed by the assumptions in $G$ (2.\ above), into expressions that are estimable from the observable probability distributions $P(v|\cdot)$ (3.\ above).
 Figure \ref{fig_causal_inference_engine} provides a schematic illustration of this process.